BassyKuo/MicrosoftLearning-Azure-DP100/labdocs/TIPS.md

 - **Possible Cause**: Azure Machine Learning may sign you out automatically after a period of time.
 - **Possible Solution**: Refreshing the page usually forces you to reauthenticate, and re-establishes your session.

+## I see a *service error* when connecting to Jupyter notebook

+- **Problem**: While working in a Jupyter notebook, a *service error* message is displayed.
+- **Possible Cause**: The Jupyter service in the compute instance may have stopped reponding.
+- **Possible Solution**: Restart the compute instance.
+If it won't restart, create a new one (and reinstall the Azure ML SDK in the Jupyter terminal after starting it).

 ## I see a *kernel error* in a Jupyter notebook

 - **Problem**: While working in a Jupyter notebook, a *kernel error* message is displayed and you can't save the notebook.